 Sign up for our email list at the bottom of this page

-Space Place family workshops are offered every Saturday at 10 a.m. for
+Space Place family workshops are offered during the school year on Saturdays at 10 a.m. for

 children ages 6-10 and their parents.
 The workshops are free and open to the public.
-No registration is required for
+No registration is required.

 Space Place guest presentations are always free and open to the